sel4devkit/sel4devkit-maaxboard-microkit-hdmi-driver/README.md

 An empty example has been provided in empty_client/empty_client.c.
 To use the driver uncomment ```static_image()``` or ```moving_image()``` to choose the type of image you wish to see.
 Then implement ```init_static_example()``` by initialising all fields of the ```hdmi_data``` struct.
 Then modify ```write_static_frame_buffer()``` or ```write_moving_frame_buffer()``` with your desired image.

 Modify empty_client/Makefile to add extra files or build configurations specific to the example.

+# Attempted solutions for the HDMI syncing issue

+# To do

+* Add logging system to replace printf.
+* Intergrate DMA library.
+* Investigate the configuration issue when using https://github.com/sel4-cap/maaxboard-uboot without modification.
+* Add additional branch to https://github.com/sel4-cap/maaxboard-uboot so that no modifications need to be made to run the project.